 - Be receiving a Federal Pell Grant or provide proof that he/she will be receiving a Pell Grant during the term of his/her study abroad program or internship;

 - Be in the process of applying to, or accepted for, a study abroad or internship program approved for academic credit by the student’s home institution for up to one academic year.
-(Note: Minimum period of study in a single country of at least two weeks for community college students and four weeks for students from four-year institutions.)
+(Note: Minimum period of study in a single country of at least two weeks for community college students and three weeks for students from four-year institutions.)
 Proof of program acceptance is required prior to award disbursement;

 - Note: Applicants will be pre-screened to ensure their program of choice is in a country not currently under an official travel warning issued by the United States Department of State or otherwise determined ineligible for program participation.
 Students applying to programs in Mexico may only apply for scholarships to support study in Mexican states where no advisors is in effect according to the U.S Department of State Travel Warning list.